Corns and calluses are thick layers of skin. They are caused by repeated pressure or friction at the spot where the corn or callus develops.

 Corns and calluses are rarely serious.
 They should improve with proper treatment and not cause long-term problems.

 Complications of corns and calluses are rare.
-People with diabetes are prone to ulcers and infections and should regularly examine their feet to identify any problems right away.
+People with diabetes or problems with the nerves in their toes are prone to ulcers and infections and should regularly examine their feet to identify any problems right away.
 Such foot injuries need medical attention.

 When to Contact a Medical Professional